-Contrary to popular opinion, not everything we put on our skin is absorbed deeply into it.
-But the best skincare ingredients do need to penetrate skin to work their magic.
+Contrary to popular opinion, not everything you put on your skin is absorbed deeply into it.
+But the best skincare ingredients do need to penetrate the skin to work their magic.

 The more, the merrier, right?
 Well, not always.
 Some skincare ingredients don’t just get on that well with each other.
 AHAs/BHA, for example, can inactivate retinoids.